MIRI TSO Recommended Strategies

 See also: MIRI LRS Recommended StrategiesSpecial Requirements

-Science and background exposures should be linked as a non-interruptible sequence, to ensure that the background is measured immediately following the science exposure.
+Science and background exposures should be linked as a non-interruptible sequence to ensure that the background exposure is obtained immediately following the science exposure.
+The background observation does not require additional timing constraints.

 Target acquisition considerations